rafaco/InAppDevTools/CONTRIBUTING.md

 First off, thank you for considering contributing to InAppDevTools.
 It's people like you that make InAppDevTools such a great tool.
 InAppDevTools is an open source project and we love to receive contributions from our community — you!

-There are many ways to contribute, starting from telling your coworkers or in your social networks, sending us your feedback, writing tutorials or blog posts, improving the documentation, submitting bug reports or feature requests, translating or writing code which can be incorporated into InAppDevTools itself.
+There are many ways to contribute, starting from telling your friends about us, sending us a feedback, writing tutorials or blog posts, improving the documentation, submitting bug reports or feature requests, translating to your language or writing code which can be incorporated into our codebase.

 # Non coding contributions